Romney says he will not vote for Trump in 2020 election - Axios

 Romney says he will not vote for Trump in 2020 election

-Sen. Mitt Romney (R-Utah) made clear in an interview with The Atlantic Wednesday that he will not vote for President Trump in the 2020 election.
+Sen. Mitt Romney (R-Utah) made clear in an interview with The Atlantic on Wednesday that he will not vote for President Trump's re-election in November.

-Driving the news: Romney sent shockwaves through Washington Wednesday after announcing that he will vote to convict Trump in the impeachment trial — becoming the only Senate Republican to break ranks and vote for the president's removal.
+Driving the news: Romney sent shockwaves through Washington after announcing he would vote to convict Trump in the impeachment trial — becoming the only Senate Republican to break ranks and vote for the president's removal from office.

 - "The president delayed funds for an American ally at war with Russian invaders," Romney said in a speech on the Senate floor.
 "The president's purpose was personal and political.
 Accordingly, the president is guilty of an appalling abuse of public trust."